Linear regression: Building science

 Linear regression is commonly used in building science field studies to derive characteristics of building occupants.
 In a thermal comfort field study, building scientists usually ask occupants' thermal sensation votes, which range from -3 (feeling cold) to 0 (neutral) to +3 (feeling hot), and measure occupants' surrounding temperature data.
 A neutral or comfort temperature can be calculated based on a linear regression between the thermal sensation vote and indoor temperature, and setting the thermal sensation vote as zero.
 However, there has been a debate on the regression direction: regressing thermal sensation votes (y-axis) against indoor temperature (x-axis) or the opposite: regressing indoor temperature (y-axis) against thermal sensation votes (x-axis).

 Machine learning

 Linear regression plays an important role in the subfield of artificial intelligence known as machine learning.
 The linear regression algorithm is one of the fundamental supervised machine-learning algorithms due to its relative simplicity and well-known properties.

+Extensions

+Numerous extensions of linear regression have been developed, which allow some or all of the assumptions underlying the basic model to be relaxed.

+General linear models

+The general linear model considers the situation when the response variable is not a scalar (for each observation) but a vector, y_{i}.
+Conditional linearity of $E(\mathbf{y}\mid\mathbf{x}_i)=\mathbf{x}_i^\mathsf{T}B$ is still assumed, with a matrix B replacing the vector β of the classical linear regression model.
+Multivariate analogues of ordinary least squares (OLS) and generalized least squares (GLS) have been developed.
+"General linear models" are also called "multivariate linear models".
+These are not the same as multivariable linear models (also called "multiple linear models").

+Heteroscedastic models

+Various models have been created that allow for heteroscedasticity, i.e. the errors for different response variables may have different variances.
+For example, weighted least squares is a method for estimating linear regression models when the response variables may have different error variances, possibly with correlated errors.
+(See also Weighted linear least squares, and Generalized least squares.)
+Heteroscedasticity-consistent standard errors is an improved method for use with uncorrelated but potentially heteroscedastic errors.

+Generalized linear models

+The Generalized linear model (GLM) is a framework for modeling response variables that are bounded or discrete.
+This is used, for example: